-Heat the soy buttermilk in a small saucepan until it just begins to bubble, then remove from heat.
-Mix in margarine; stir until melted.
+- Heat the milk and vinegar in a small saucepan until it simmers.
+Remove from heat.
+Add vegan butter and stir until melted.
 Let cool until lukewarm.

-Place the kneaded dough into a lightly oiled bowl and cover with a damp cloth and place in a warm place to rise for an hour (or so).
+- Spray the top of the dough ball with vegetable spray and cover with a damp cloth.
+Place in a warm place to rise for an hour (or so).

-Starting at the far end, roll the dough toward you and pinch the final seem to try and keep it contained.
+- Starting at the far end, roll the dough toward you and pinch the final seem.
 Place this in your lightly greased loaf pan and cover and let rise until doubled, about 30 minutes.
-Right before placing the loaf in the oven, I coated the top with just a little bit of soy milk to help it brown a little.

 - When you're ready to bake, preheat the oven to 350°F/175°C. Grease a 9×5-inch loaf pan.